AMUNDI INDEX MSCI EM ASIA SRI UCITS ETF DR (D): Net Asset Value(s)

 DJ AMUNDI INDEX MSCI EM ASIA SRI UCITS ETF DR (D): Net Asset Value(s)

-AMUNDI INDEX MSCI EM ASIA SRI UCITS ETF DR (D) (SADA) AMUNDI INDEX MSCI EM ASIA SRI UCITS ETF DR (D): Net Asset Value(s) 02-Sep-2022 / 11:17 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+AMUNDI INDEX MSCI EM ASIA SRI UCITS ETF DR (D) (SADA) AMUNDI INDEX MSCI EM ASIA SRI UCITS ETF DR (D): Net Asset Value(s) 05-Sep-2022 / 12:16 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 ----------------------------------------------------------------------